thinkst/canarytools-docs/docs/api-reference/bird-service-configuration.md

       - name: settings
         required: true
         type: string
-        description: A serialized JSON object of device settings
+        description: A serialized JSON object of the Bird settings
       - name: custom_personality_name
         required: false
         type: string
         description: Custom personality name to save this config under
     response: JSON structure with result and bundle_tag if successful.
   configure_device_with_personality:
-    name: Configure Device with Personality
+    name: Configure Bird with Personality
-    url: /api/v1/devices/configure_personality
+    url: /api/v1/device/configure_personality
     method: POST
-    description: Configure a Canary with a with a supplied personality.
+    description: Configure a Bird with a with a supplied personality.
     params:
       - name: auth_token
         required: true